 “Shorelight students historically have a higher visa success rate than the national average because we provide dedicated visa preparation services to our students,” says Cheng.
 Shorelight counselors give you preparation checklists and use a large database of known questions to conduct a practice visa interview.

-The improved outcome percentage was 29% higher for students from Nigeria, and 3% higher for students from South Korea.
+The improved outcome percentage in 2021 was 29% higher for students from Nigeria, and 3% higher for students from South Korea.
 Students from China who enrolled through Shorelight had a 95% visa success rate, compared to 80.16% for the national average.
-Students from the United Arab Emirates enjoyed a 100% visa success rate for this timeframe, vs 80.17% for the national average.
+Students from the United Arab Emirates enjoyed a 100% visa success rate for this timeframe, vs 80.17% for the national average in 2021.

 F-1 Student Visa Approval Rate: Shorelight’s Student Success vs National Average, 2021